jetm/git-recommended-uses/git-recommended-uses.md

 # Little Git History

-* Created in 2005 by Linus Torvalds and maintained by Junio Hamano.
+* Created in 2005 by Linus Torvalds and maintained today by Junio Hamano.

 * Meaning 'git' as word: unpleasant person.